Federal Flexible Spending Account Program (FSAFEDS)

 Description

-The Office of Personnel Management (OPM) is seeking proposals for the administration of the Federal Flexible Spending Account Program (FSAFEDS), which provides health and dependent care flexible spending accounts for federal employees.
-The selected contractor will be responsible for managing enrollment, claims processing, customer service, and educational outreach, while ensuring compliance with privacy laws and security measures, including obtaining an Authorization to Operate (ATO).
-This program is vital for attracting and retaining federal employees, especially in light of anticipated retirements by 2026.
-Proposals must be submitted by May 26, 2025, with a projected contract value not exceeding $250 million, and interested parties can direct inquiries to Matthew Manning at FSA.Internet@opm.gov.
+The Office of Personnel Management (OPM) is seeking proposals for the administration of the Federal Flexible Spending Account Program (FSAFEDS), which provides health and dependent care flexible spending accounts for federal employees and eligible uniformed service members.
+The contractor will be responsible for managing enrollment, claims processing, customer service, and ensuring compliance with relevant privacy and security regulations, with a focus on enhancing employee benefits and operational efficiency.
+This procurement is significant as it supports the financial management of healthcare expenses for federal employees, reflecting the government's commitment to providing valuable employee benefits.
+Proposals must be submitted by May 27, 2025, with a projected contract value not exceeding $250 million, and interested parties can direct inquiries to Matthew Manning at FSA.Internet@opm.gov.

 Point(s) of Contact